b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Abraham.md

 We literally have the source material!
 Only a few paragraphs back, the church states that "scholars identified the papyrus as funerary texts".
 I don't think they'd say that if the source material was so fragmented and discombobulated that no one could make sense of it.
 This is like saying that Tolkein was reading New Zealand's policy on import tariffs and felt inspired to write *The Lord of the Rings* from that.
 I cannot understate how absurd this is.

 If the book of Abraham is bunk, what does that say about being accepted as canon in the standard works?
 What does it say about temple ceremonies?

----

-# Kinderhook

----

-Kinderhook was bunk, Book of Abraham was bunk, which is 2 out of 3 demonstrably incorrect translations.
-Not a good track record.
-The translation upon which everything else rests is conveniently the one we don’t have the original material from.